 Through our Early Childhood Program, we aim to improve the quality and availability of early childhood services, including home-based initiatives and community programs as well as preschools.
-The goal is to both empower and hold accountable government, donors, professionals, civil society organizations, parents, and communities to fulfill their respective roles to guarantee the right of each child to develop to his or her full potential.
+The goal is to both empower and hold accountable government, donors, professionals, civil society organizations, parents, and communities to fulfil their respective roles to guarantee the right of each child to develop to his or her full potential.

 We support a variety of groups and individuals working in Early Childhood services in Africa, Europe, Eurasia, the Middle East and Latin America.
 These include:

 - In Europe, we support the Healthy Start Project, which works with Roma communities in Bulgaria to improve birth outcomes, access to healthcare, and family services for Europe’s largest and most excluded ethnic minority.

 - In Jordan and Lebanon, we support the Health, Education and Protection Parenting Program, a peer-to-peer parent program that enables the parents of very young refugees and other community members engage in discussions on parenting and child development.

 - In Greece, in partnership with the municipality of Thessaloniki, we support Diadrasis, a childcare center which brings both young Greek and refugee children together to play and to learn so that they can develop a greater level of social interaction between communities.

 - Across Eswatini, Malawi, Zambia, and Zimbabwe, we work with multiple civil society organizations to address stigma and discrimination in communities and include young children with disabilities in preschool and school.

 - In Myanmar, we support civil society groups who work with poor and marginalized communities on a range of community development projects, including early childhood services that aim to address religious and ethnic conflict.